abrkn/mes/INSTALL.md

 If you encounter any problems, please [file an issue on the Github](https://github.com/abrkn/tampermonkey-autofill-memo-password/issues/new).
 Registering for a Github account is free and easy.

+Keep this guide open.
+Don't click things randomly.
+Just return to this guide.

 I recommend opening links from this guide in a new tab.

 ## Install Tampermonkey